-The electric supply must have sufficient capacity, be in the correct phase, and the circuit breakers must be properly rated.

-- The voltage loss per 100 ft (30.5 m) of 10/4 electrical cable is 2 volts for each hoist used. - If startup is sluggish, determine the voltage at the motors when running. †UP is between 207-253 VAC, or 360-440 VAC depending on motor. - If the voltage is lower than 207 or 360 VAC (depending on motor) when running: - Increase voltage with a transformer at the power source when voltage is low, OR - Use larger gauge or separate electrical cables for each hoist to improve voltage supply. - Do not start both hoists at the same time to ensure better hoist performance. - Always maintain a level platform.
+- The electric supply must have sufficient capacity and the circuit breakers must be properly rated. - The voltage loss for 100 ft (30.48 m) of 10/3 electrical cable is 2 volts for each hoist used. - If startup is sluggish, determine the voltage at the motors when running.
+1 UP is between 195-229 VAC. - If the voltage is lower than 195 VAC when running: - Increase voltage with a transformer at the power source when voltage is low, OR - Use larger gauge or separate electrical cables for each hoist to improve voltage supply. - Do not start both hoists at the same time to ensure better hoist performance. - Always maintain a level platform.